 There are a number of reasons that may cause poor night vision or night vision loss.
 Some may not be curable while others are.
 So, what are the reasons?

 Deficiency of Vitamin A

-Due to the lack of vitamin A, people may suffer a poor night vision in their life.
+Due to the lack of vitamin A, people may suffer poor night vision in their life.
 This is a common scenario in the poor parts of the world as they don’t have access to proper nutritional food.
-In the developed countries, people aren’t at risk of it but lack of proper knowledge & negligence about balance diet may cause the deficiency of vitamin A.
+In the developed countries, people aren’t at risk of it but lack of proper knowledge & negligence about a balanced diet may cause a deficiency of vitamin A.

-A cloudy dense area which is formed in the center of the eye is called cataracts.
-This happens because of the natural aging process goes on.
+A cloudy dense area that is formed in the center of the eye is called cataracts.
+This happens because the natural aging process goes on.
 People will find this problem when they are reaching the age of 60.